samogden/CST334-assignments/programming-assignments/PA2/README.md

 p.s. - due to the timing there isn't an extra credit part to this assignment (as far as I'm aware).
 Next time!

+## A hint...

+This assignment actually doesn't require much code.
+You might need to add a few extra functions, but every function mentioned above is 1-5 lines of code.
+If you find yourself with a function longer than ~5 lines think if there may be an easier way, and go back to checking out priority scheduling...